Travel and Transport

 Our two main operators for colleagues and students are Nottingham City Transport (NCT), for all trips in and around the city and to Brackenhurst Campus, and Trent Barton for trips into the city from outer lying areas.

-The Pathfinder Service 26 runs every 30 minutes from King Street in the City Centre, travelling to our Brackenhurst Campus.
-The service operates for the public and NTU students, staff and visitors 7 days per week all year round.
+The Pathfinder 26 runs every 30 minutes from King Street in the City Centre, travelling to our Brackenhurst Campus Monday to Saturday day times.
+The service runs hourly evening and Sunday daytimes.
+The N26 Night bus runs every Friday and Saturday night at midnight, 01:30 and 03:00.

-Students can purchase travel passes on all NCT buses at the beginning of the Academic Year to receive discounted offers.
+Students can purchase travel passes on all NCT buses at the beginning of the Academic Year to receive discounted offers, find out more information here.
 Colleagues also have the option of discounted travel passes through their staff benefits package.
 Find out more about NCT services.

 Trent Barton buses connect cities and towns in the East Midlands with Nottingham.
 These include Derby, Mansfield, Bingham, Bakewell, Ilkeston, Burton and Sutton.
-Students can get discounts with the Student Mango Card, with 20% off single adult cash fares.
-Colleagues can make 15% savings using Mango through staff benefits.
-Find out more about Trent Barton services.
+Students can get discounts with the Student Mango discount, with 20% off single adult cash fares.
+Discount can be provided through the app.
+Find out more information here.

 Tram

 Over 32km of track make up Nottingham’s’ tram network, connecting key destinations across the city, including tram stops near our City and Clifton campus.
-Over 5,000 free car parking spaces are available over seven park and ride sites on the network to help avoid congestion in Nottingham City Centre.
-Over 10% of all NTU staff and student trips are made using the tram.
+Over 5,000 free car parking spaces are available over seven park-and-ride sites on the network to help avoid congestion in Nottingham City Centre.

 Cycling to NTU